The Great Sector and Station Debate

 The Significance of El Paso and Detroit

-While the myths of being the first sector or station have been debunked, the significance of El Paso and Detroit in the history of the U.S. Border Patrol cannot be overlooked.
-Let's explore the unique roles and contributions of these two locations.
+While the myths of being the “first sector” or “first station” have been clarified, the historical importance of El Paso and Detroit in the founding and evolution of the U.S. Border Patrol remains beyond dispute.
+Each city played a distinct and influential role in shaping the agency’s identity, structure, and legacy.

 El Paso’s Role